anna-filou/anna-filou.github.io/_posts/2023-01-10-time-tracker-concept.md

 lang: en
 type: mobile app design concept
 banner: "/assets/time-tracker-concept-banner.jpg"
-intro: I often found myself wondering “where did the time go?”
-I came across personal time trackers, but found tracking every minute impossible.
-Then I found hourly time trackers but all of them seemed to complex and slow to use.
-So I made my own.
+intro: I used to wonder where my time went.
+I tried personal time trackers, but they were and cumbersome.
+I liked the concept of an hourly tracker, and made my own.
 style:
   light:
     bg: '#CDD1D7'